VonRiddarn/TwitchImplicitOAuth/README.md

 Place the scripts directory anywhere in your project where you can access their namespace with the "using" statement.<br/>
 In Unity that would be anywhere in your "Assets" folder, in any other project that would simply be your project folder.

+Change the variables inside the "ApplicationDetails.cs" class to fit your application.
 ```C#
 using VonRiddarn.Twitch.ImplicitOAuth;